EricCabrol/VehicleDynamics/books.md

 ## Some major books about Vehicle Dynamics

-# The classic ones #
+### The classic ones ###

 * J.Y.
 Wong. **Theory of Ground Vehicles**, John Wiley & sons, 2008 (4th edition, 560 pages).

 Covers off-road vehicles, including tractors, etc. Includes a whole chapter on "terramechanics" (vehicle terrain interaction).

+Seven chapters (see details on [wiley](https://www.wiley.com/en-us/Theory+of+Ground+Vehicles%2C+4th+Edition-p-9780470170380) website)
+  1. MECHANICS OF PNEUMATIC TIRES.
+  2. MECHANICS OF VEHICLE-TERRAIN INTERACTION--TERRAMECHANICS.
+  3. PERFORMANCE CHARACTERISTICS OF ROAD VEHICLES.
+  4. PERFORMANCE CHARACTERISTICS OF OFF-ROAD VEHICLES.
+  5. HANDLING CHARACTERISTICS OF ROAD VEHICLES.
+  6. STEERING OF TRACKED VEHICLES.
+  7. VEHICLE RIDE CHARACTERISTICS.
+  8. INTRODUCTION TO AIR-CUSHION VEHICLES.

 The original edition (350 pages) was published in 1978.
+The 2nd edition in 1993 and the third edition in 2001.

 * John C Dixon, **Tires, Suspension and Handling**, 1996 (2nd edition, SAE International)